The Risks of Cohabitation

 - Ambert noted, "Commitment and stability are at the core of children's needs; yet, in a great proportion of cohabitations, these two requirements are absent."
 (Vanier Institute of Family, "Cohabitation and Marriage: How Are They Related?, 2005)

 - In a study of 149 inflicted-injury deaths during the 8-year study period children residing in households with unrelated adults were nearly 50 times as likely to die of inflicted injuries than children residing with 2 biological parents (adjusted odds ratio: 47.6; 95% confidence interval: 10.4-218).
 Children in households with a single parent and no other adults in residence had no increased risk of inflicted-injury death, Schnizter, PG, Child deaths resulting from inflicted injuries: household risk factors and perpetrator characteristics.
 (Pediatrics.
 2005, Nov;116 :687-93)

-Hopefully, parents of young adults who are considering cohabitation can grow in confidence to share with their sons and daughters the major dangers posed by cohabitation.
+Hopefully, parents of young adults who are considering cohabitation, as well as other family members, friends, educators and clergy, can grow in confidence to share with these dangers posed by cohabitation.